-Offers an in-depth study of both the Securities Act of 1933 and the Securities Exchange Act of 1934.
-Subjects covered under the 1933 Act may include security registration and distribution and the basic exemptions from registration; the authority, procedures, and practice of the Securities and Exchange Commission (SEC); and the civil and criminal penalties for non-compliance with applicable regulations.
-Subjects covered under the 1934 Act may include federal regulation of stock exchanges, broker-dealers, and tender offers, reporting requirements, proxy regulation, anti-fraud provisions (including insider trading under § 10(b) and § 16(b)) and enforcement of the Act by SEC and private parties.
-Grade is based on either an in-class or take-home examination at the instructor’s option.
+This course offers an in-depth study of both the Securities Act of 1933 and the Securities Exchange Act of 1934.
+Subjects covered under the 1933 Act may include security registration and distribution and the basic exemptions from registration; the authority, procedures, and practice of the Securities and Exchange Commission (SEC); and the civil and criminal penalties for noncompliance with applicable regulations.
+Subjects covered under the 1934 Act may include federal regulation of stock exchanges, broker-dealers, and tender offers; reporting requirements; proxy regulation; anti-fraud provisions.

 This upper-level substantive course provides an overview of the federal securities laws and the work of the Securities and Exchange Commission.

 Recommended for the following Professional Pathways: Government/Public Sector; Corporate Transactions and Governance; Financial Services and Compliance; International Business; Real Estate and Land Use